H100$6.39/hr 1.2% 7d

 • Market overview: Blended GPU compute pricing increased in April 2026, with an average month-over-month change of +5.4% across 39 tracked accelerator types.
 Training GPUs moved -0.4% while inference GPUs moved +0.5%.

-• ROI signals: The best GPU investment by payback period is V100 at 2.7 months, while the training-to-inference pricing spread held stable at 8.2x.
+• Spread: The training-to-inference pricing spread held stable at 8.2x.

 Pricing Trends